 In addition to time-based restricted stock awards, to further align executive compensation with maximizing stockholder value, our Compensation Committee granted to our named executive officers certain performance-based equity awards, consisting of restricted stock units, or RSUs, that would be released and begin time-based vesting only upon achievement of certain corporate objectives.
-Our Compensation Committee met at the beginning of 2012 to approve two performance measures: (1) a revenue target and (2) an adjusted profit before tax target, each based on our operating plan approved by our Board.
-Each eligible named executive officer would earn 50% of his target performance-based RSUs upon the achievement of the revenue target, and another 50% of his target performance-based RSUs upon the achievement of the adjusted profit before tax target.
-Both targets are the same as the targets for the 2012 Annual Bonus Program.
-Payment for each target was determined based on the percentage of performance target that was achieved, as follows:
+Our Compensation Committee met at the beginning of 2013 and established and approved target levels in respect of three performance criteria: (1) an annual revenue metric, (2) an annual profitability metric, and (3) an annual free cash flow metric.
+Each eligible named executive officer would earn 27% of his target performance-based RSUs upon the achievement of the annual profitability metric target, and the remaining 40% of his target performance-based RSUs upon the achievement of the annual free cash flow metric target.
+The three metrics and their corresponding targets are the same as those for our 2013 Annual Bonus Program, described above in "Executive Compensation-Non-Equity Incentive Plan Compensation."
+Payment for each target was determined based on the percentage of performance metric target that was achieved, as follows:

-Percentage of Performance Target Achieved Grant of RSUs as Percentage of Target RSUs Under 80% No RSUs earned 80% 90% of target RSUs (minimum award for minimum achievement) 81%-100% Add 0.5% for every 1% achieved to 100% payment Over 100% Add 2.5% for every 1% achieved over 100% Over 120% 150% of target RSUs (maximum award)
+Percentage of Performance Target Achieved

+Between minimum and target

+Between target and maximum

+At or above maximum

+At minimum

+Grant of RSUs as Percentage of Target RSUs

+Below minimum No RSUs earned

+90% of target RSUs (minimum award for minimum achievement)

+Prorated on a straight-line basis, between 90% and 100%

+100% of target

+Prorated on a straight-line basis, between 100% and 150%

+150% of target
-Performance-based restricted stock units vest, if at all, in three equal annual installments, subject to continued service after achievement of the performance measures, starting March 1, 2013.
-In connection with our

-2012 performance-based equity awards, we achieved 92% of our revenue target, and exceeded the maximum of our adjusted profit before tax target, both of which are the same as the targets under our 2012 Annual Bonus Program.
-Based on our actual results in fiscal 2012, performance-based RSUs were earned by our named executive officers for both the revenue target and the adjusted profit before tax target.
-See "Equity Awards" above in "Compensation Discussion and Analysis" detailing the actual performance-based restricted stock units earned in fiscal 2012.
+Performance-based restricted stock units vest, if at all, in three equal annual installments, subject to continued service after achievement of the performance measures, starting March 1, 2014.
+In connection with our 2013 performance-based equity awards, we achieved 103% of our annual revenue metric target, and exceeded the maximum of our annual profitability and annual free cash flow metric targets.
+Based on our actual results in fiscal 2013, performance-based RSUs were earned by our named executive officers for achievement of the annual revenue, annual profitability and annual free cash flow metric targets.
+See "Equity Awards" above in "Compensation Discussion and Analysis" detailing the actual performance-based restricted stock units earned in fiscal 2013.

-In August 2010, our Compensation Committee granted additional performance-based RSUs to Mr. Neese and approved performance measures based on solar module cost per-watt targets to be achieved by us measured at the end of each of fiscal 2010, fiscal 2011, fiscal 2012 and fiscal 2013.
+In August 2010, our Compensation Committee granted additional performance-based RSUs to Mr. Neese and approved performance measures based on solar module cost per-watt targets to be achieved by us and measured at the end of each of fiscal 2010, 2011, 2012 and 2013.
 The maximum award that may be earned is 120% of target because we wanted to encourage Mr. Neese to exceed the cost reduction targets.
 The award is determined based on the percentage of performance target that is achieved, as follows:

-Percentage of Performance Target Achieved Grant of RSUs as Percentage of Target RSUs Over 105% No RSUs earned 105% 80% of target RSUs (minimum award for minimum achievement) 104% to 96% Pro rated grant of target RSUs (100% achievement will earn 100% of target RSUs) 95% or under 120% of target RSUs (maximum award)
+Percentage of Performance Target Achieved

+Grant of RSUs as Percentage of Target RSUs

+Over 105% No RSUs earned

+105% 80% of target RSUs (minimum award for minimum achievement)

+104% to 96% Pro rated grant of target RSUs (100% achievement will earn 100% of target RSUs)

+95% or under 120% of target RSUs (maximum award)

-If Mr. Neese achieved the target module cost per watt for 2012, 30,000 shares would vest on March 1, 2013.
-In 2012, our target module cost per-watt was \$1.20, and because less than 95% of the performance target was achieved, Mr. Neese earned 36,000 shares, which was the maximum award.
+If Mr. Neese achieved the target module cost per watt for 2013, 30,000 shares would vest on March 1, 2014.
+In 2013, our target module cost per-watt was \$0.90, and because less than 105% of the performance target was achieved, Mr. Neese earned 26,100 shares, which was between the minimum and target award.

-The named executive officers' targets and earned performance-based RSUs are described above in "Compensation Discussion and Analysis-Analysis of Fiscal 2012 Compensation Decisions-Equity Awards."
+The named executive officers' targets and earned performance-based RSUs are described above in "Compensation Discussion and Analysis-Analysis of Fiscal 2013 Compensation Decisions-Equity Awards."